 The word exegesis is actually derived from two Greek words, ek (“out”) and egeisthas (“to guide or lead”).
 This is the process of drawing out “the meaning of the biblical text and explaining it.”
 Biblical faith, and the obedience which is inherent in it, occurs when the meaning of Scripture is drawn out, that meaning is then articulated in meaningful ways, and then applied to contemporary circumstances.
 This is the noble handling of God’s word.

 Briefly, the non-academic must constantly rely heavily upon the “expert” scholar with the added difficulty of not being able to personally cross-examine “expert” research.
-However, there are more resources available today written at the popular-level for the non-expert so that, provided sufficient study, they may become more knowledgeable than ever before (biblical languages, cultural context, tools to study the forms of biblical literature, etc.).
+However, more resources available today are written at the popular-level for the non-expert so that, provided sufficient study, they may become more knowledgeable than ever before (biblical languages, cultural context, tools to study the forms of biblical literature, etc.).
 This is a matter of mental industry and dedication (Ezra 7:6).

 The opposite of exegesis is eisegesis, a word that likewise is derived from two Greek words, eis (“into”) and egeisthas (“to guide or lead”).
 Eisegesis is “the mistake of reading meaning into a text rather than deriving meaning from it.”
 It may also be stated as reading into the text “meaning that one wants to get out of it.”
 The point is: eisegesis is the exact opposite of exegesis.
 It is a hostile take over of the biblical teaching – intentionally or unintentionally.